davidbombal/log4jminecraft/README.md

 This code *DOES NOT* promote or encourage any illegal activities!
 The content in this document is provided solely for educational purposes and to create awareness!

+Watch a video showing the process here: https://youtu.be/efnluUK_w_U

 To run this project follow the following steps:
 1. Clone the repository:
 ```git clone https://github.com/davidbombal/log4jminecraft.git```